 (Part 1 of 3) Finding Simplicity in Complexity

-In this first article of a multi-part series on hardware configuration management software tools for the A&D industry we begin by summarizing the trends which have added so much complexity that can paralyze even the best defense contractors and their programs.
+In this first article of a multi-part series on hardware configuration management software tools for the aerospace and defense industry we begin by summarizing the trends which have added so much complexity that can paralyze even the best defense contractors and their programs.
 We will probe if enterprise PLM helps to simplify the CM function or just add more complexity and cost.
 Finally, we’ll share what CMstat has learned that A&D supply and service chain partners value the most to make the complex as simple as possible; especially when it comes to configuration management tools used downstream of product engineering to manage the as-delivered and as-maintained real world configurations of in-service equipment and long-life assets deployed in the field.

 It’s no secret that A&D OEMs and their contract-chain partners feel like they are being crushed by an avalanche of complexity along nearly every axis of their business.
 The unrelenting complexity of ever-increasing customer requirements, product performance expectations, new technology absorption, system integrations, and lengthening product development and use lifecycles is overwhelming.
 Then added on top of this is a constantly vacillating layer of organizational complexity in program management, contract funding, business processes, and supply chain partnerships that increasingly have design authority, not just build-to-order responsibility.

 Finally, to help manage all of this intricacy we have added yet another layer of complexity from the IT system architectures, software, implementations, and integrations of digital applications, many which ironically were created to save ourselves from the quagmire of complexity.
 In doing so it seems we have now created a whole new parallel digital world where every element and process must be modelled in exacting detail with all things instantly connected.